There are four critical steps to overhauling your website:

 Then Scotty, the engineer, ensured that the technical equipment was up to the task.
 Then Dr. “Bones” McCoy kept everyone in the system healthy.
 That’s a useful metaphor for a basic website overhaul.
 That is:

 - Kirk is the brand strategist.
-He sees the vision and sets the direction.
+He identifies the vision and sets the direction.

 - Spock is the web designer.
-He creates an efficient design.
+He creates an effective layout.

 - Scotty codes the site.
 He executes Spock’s direction.